harishkotra/emp-agents/docs/docs/en/getting-started/implicits.md

 from contextvars import ContextVar

-# we define two context variables that will be used to provide the numerator and denominator
+# we define two context variables for the skill state
 _numerator: ContextVar[Optional[str]] = ContextVar("_numerator", default=None)
 _denominator: ContextVar[Optional[int]] = ContextVar("_denominator", default=None)

-# we define a scope so the provider can be overridden
+# a scope is used to wrap the scope state management
 math_scope = Provider()

-# this is the default loader for numerator, which uses the context variable
+# This is the default loader for numerator, which uses the context variable.
-# it uses a string because it can be provided by the agent
+# It uses a string because it can also be provided by the agent
 def load_numerator() -> str:
     """
     This can be overridden by using the scope for your agent.